kumahq/kuma-website/app/_src/production/index.md

 ### kumactl

-The first step after you pick your deployment mode is to install `kumactl`. `kumactl` is a CLI tool that you can use to access the {{site.mesh_product_name}}.
+The first step after you pick your deployment mode is to install `kumactl`. `kumactl` is a CLI tool that you can use to access {{site.mesh_product_name}}.
 It can do the following:

 * Perform read-only operations on {{site.mesh_product_name}} resources on Kubernetes.
 * Read and create resources in {{site.mesh_product_name}} in Universal mode.